Biocomputing-Teaching/ORweb/docs/projects/OptimizationProject.md

 ## Project FAQs

 1. **What are the deliverables as part of the term project?**
-   The project has four deliverables:
+   The project has three deliverables:
    a.
 Proposal
    b.
-Milestone
+Milestone (discussion with instructor on the project)
-   d.
+   c.
 Final report
    Please see the moodle site for due dates and deadlines.

 2. **Should the final project use only methods taught in the class?**
    No, we don't restrict you to only use methods/topics/problems taught in class.
 That said, you can always consult a TA if you are unsure about any method or problem statement.